-A very effective placement of the Spider Plant during winter is near a window where the greenery is a wonderful contrast to the snowy whiteness outside.
+A very effective placement of the plant during winter is near a window where the greenery is a wonderful contrast to the snowy whiteness outside.
 Be sure that it is not exposed to cold drafts.
 Tests have shown that it is a great plant for air purification.

 The smooth-textured grass-like leaves that form from a central rosette will grow to 15 inches on healthy plants.
 Small white flowers appear during spring and summer usually, but occasionally during winter if light conditions are suitable.